 They Haven’t Learned Not To

-Top tip when leash training keep walks short and avoid places with other dogs; it’ll make things much easier.
+Top tip when leash training: keep walks short and avoid places with other dogs; it’ll make things much more manageable.

 Not Enough Exercise